 On April 30, 2019, TWC’s three-member Commission (Commission) approved allocations for Program Year 2019–2020 (PY’19–’20), including performance-based funding allocation holdbacks totaling nearly $1.5 million, or 3 percent of the allocated federal funding.

-Additionally, House Bill (HB) 1949, 86th Texas Legislature, Regular Session (2019), introduced a measure related to enrollment and credential achievement performance in high school equivalency (HSE) or postsecondary ability to benefit programs that must be included as part of AEL’s performance-based funding criteria.
+Additionally, House Bill (HB) 1949, 86th Texas Legislature, Regular Session (2019), introduced a measure related to enrollment and credential achievement performance in high school equivalency (HSE) or postsecondary ability-to-benefit programs that must be included as part of AEL’s performance-based funding criteria.

 On October 8, 2019, the Commission approved the performance-based funding criteria for PY’19–’20, in addition to criteria that implemented HB 1949, which allows grant recipients to earn funding in PY’20–’21.

+Governor Greg Abbott declared Texas a disaster site on March 13, 2020, due to the pandemic.
+The declaration spurred the closure of most educational and workforce development institutions across the state.
+AEL grantees and providers transformed service delivery from site-based to distance learning and remote delivery.

+On April 14, 2020, TWC’s three-member Commission (Commission) approved modifications and additional projects to support AEL grantees as part of a COVID-19 response package using available funding resources at TWC’s disposal to make funding immediately available to providers as they redesign services and address local impacts.

+First, the Commission rescinded the quarter 3 performance-based funding measure to release approximately $1 million, or 66.7 percent of the 3 percent performance-based holdback included in each grantee’s AEL allocation budget, as described in this AEL Letter and its attachment.
+Second, the Commission approved expanding allowable expenses under the Workforce Integration and Follow-Up Activities initiative, previously approved on December 17, 2019, to support the increases in distance and remote learning resulting from school closures, which is further described in AEL Letter 04-20, Change 1.

+The Commission also approved other AEL funds and activities in response to the pandemic.

 PROCEDURES: